joist-orm/joist-orm/docs/docs/goals/great-tests.md

 ## Isolated Tests

-Isolation is an important tenant of great tests, because generally any sort of "shared fixtures", "shared environment", etc. that couples automated tests to an ever-growing, ever-changing shared test data eventually becomes very confusing to debug and very brittle to change.
+Isolation is an important tenant of great tests, because any sort of "shared fixtures" or "shared environments" that couple automated tests to an ever-growing, ever-changing shared test data set eventually becomes very confusing to debug and very brittle to change.

 With Joist, each unit test starts out with a clean database, and so is concerned only with the minimum amount of data it needs for its boundary case.